immersive-web/webvrrocks/getting-started/troubleshooting.md

-# troubleshooting
+# Troubleshooting

-Doesn't work?
+WebVR doesn't seem to work?

-Try this:
+Try this one clever solution!